 Another request from our ideas forum was a way to make alarm names dynamic.
 Alarms have a display path which can be used to make alarm names more user-friendly, but this display path is not meant to be dynamic.
 We’ve added a bindable “Label” property to alarms, which will allow you to make alarm names as versatile as possible.

 To try Ignition v7.9.8, download it here.
-For full documentation, please see the changelog or user manual.
+For full documentation, please see the release notes or user manual.
 Let us know what you think of the new features and which features you’d like to see in the future.